Fingallian: The Fingallian Dance

-'Peace thy prateing', say'd shee, 'for dee [thy] Leef!' ["Keep quiet, for goodness' sake!"]
+'Peace thy prateing', say'd shee, 'for dee Leef!' ["Quieten thy prating, for thy life!", i.e. "Keep quiet, for goodness' sake!"]

 Purgatorium Hibernicum

 The Purgatorium Hibernicum is a humorous and bawdy burlesque or travesty on the Roman poet Virgil's Aeneid.
 It exists in three versions: the original manuscript (Purgatoriam Hibernicum), another manuscript entitled The Fingallian Travesty: the Sixt Book of Virgill's Aenoeids a la mode de Fingaule (1670–5), and a printed version called The Irish Hudibras or The Fingallian Burlesque (1689).

 Virgil's prince Aeneas and his noble lover Dido are transformed into a bumbling young Fingallian called 'Prince' Nees and a coarse ex-nun Dydy.
 The names of all the characters are converted into mock 'Irish' forms and the places mentioned in Virgil's text become places in Fingal.
 Part of the humour for the Anglo-Irish readers of the poem is that Nees and Dydy converse with each other in broad Fingallian.
 Although the intention is supposedly to mock their speech, it is rendered with such vitality and wit that the effect is actually to give the reader an appreciation of its richness.

 The short extract below provides a good example of Fingallian.
 In it Nees encounters Dydy again and seeing her look pale and unwell realises that he may have been responsible for giving her the 'flame' or venereal disease.
 A few features need explanation: 'V' is used instead of 'W' in Fingallian; 'suggam' is a kind of straw rope'; 'Ful dea ro' is derived from Irish fuil Dé, a rogha 'God's blood, my sweetheart':

 'Sure, Sure!' sayes Nees, 'dis me old vench is!'